-To ensure timely certification, AHCT will require Issuers to submit an attestation that the Issuer's business leaders have collectively performed a comprehensive preview of all required 2018 Federal QHP Data templates and supporting documents prior to submission via SERFF for the express purpose of presenting said data to AHCT for Issuer and QHP certification.
+AHCT will require Issuers to attest that their business leaders have collectively performed a comprehensive preview of all required 2019 Federal QHP Data templates and supporting documents prior to submission via SERFF for the express purpose of confirming data accuracy and presenting required data to AHCT for Issuer and QHP certification.

-Issuers will also be required to utilize specific QHP Application Review Tools developed by CMS and/or AHCT, and provide AHCT with an output of such tools to demonstrate that all errors have been corrected prior to submission of data to AHCT.
+Issuers will also be required to utilize specific QHP Application Review Tools developed by CMS and/or AHCT, and provide AHCT with resulting output of such tools to demonstrate that all errors have been corrected prior to submission of data to AHCT.